Planet

 If the offender is not a citizen of the UAE, the sentencing may be accompanied by an automatic decision on their administrative deportation.
 In some cases, this is applied as an additional measure of punishment—alongside imprisonment and large fines.
 Deportation means forced expulsion from the country with a possible ban on re-entry for many years, and sometimes even for life.

 The UAE considers deportation as a way to protect its digital borders and the reputation of an investment-attractive jurisdiction.
-This especially often concerns non-residents temporarily residing in the country: expats, freelancers, tourists, business representatives.
-Even temporary stay in the UAE does not guarantee protection from consequences if involvement in a digital offense is established.
+This often concerns non-residents temporarily residing in the country, like expats, freelancers, tourists, and business representatives.
+Even a temporary stay in the UAE does not guarantee protection from consequences if involvement in a digital offense is established.

 A decision on deportation can be made either by a court verdict or by an administrative decision of the Ministry of Internal Affairs, especially if the authorities consider the foreigner a threat to national security or public order.
-Therefore, at the first signs of a criminal investigation, it is extremely important to seek legal assistance in a timely manner to minimize risks, present the defense’s position, and, if possible, challenge the deportation decision.
+Therefore, at the first signs of a criminal investigation, it is extremely important to seek legal assistance promptly to minimize risks, present the defense’s position, and, if possible, challenge the deportation decision.

 How to protect yourself from cybercrimes in the UAE